HopLittleBunny/WorkReads/privacy.md

 Publicly available content text and contextual metadata may be processed

-Personal identity information (such as name, email address, or profile data) is not transmitted to AI providers for summarization
+Personal identity information (such as email address or profile data) is not transmitted to AI providers for summarization

 AI providers do not receive full account profiles

-WorkReads does not sell data and does not use personal data to train public AI models
+WorkReads does not sell data and does not use personal data to train public AI models.

 AI-generated content is provided for informational purposes only.